 My husband would rather attend a sporting event than most other things.
 The price can range from inexpensive, such as tickets to a minor league baseball game, to extravagant, such as box seats to a major playoff game.
 This one is often good for children as local teams often have family nights at very reasonable prices.

-Gifts for Hands-On Experiences
+Christmas Gifts for Hands-On Experiences

 Do you know someone who would love a cooking class?
 Golf lessons?
 How about a day at the children’s museum?